odoo/documentation/content/administration/odoo_online.rst

    - By checking :guilabel:`For testing purposes`, all external actions (emails, payments, delivery orders, etc.) are disabled by default on the duplicated database.
    - Duplicated databases expire automatically after 15 days.
+   - A maximum of five duplicates can be made per database.
+Under extraordinary circumstances, contact `support <https://www.odoo.com/help>`_ to raise the limit.

 .. _odoo_online/rename: